 After search, we will display the results for your itinerary.

 Find the Shinkansen services operated by JR available for your itinerary.
 Select the most convenient option.

 We accept reservations from 1 month in advance up to 4 hours before departure.
 For departures under 4 hours, tickets must be reserved directly at the station.

 Click to expand the details of the route, you will find the available fares.
 JR offers various types of fares for Shinkansen trains:

-- Green Car, Reserved Seat, arranged in 2+2 row configuration
+- Reserved Seat (Green Car), arranged in 2+2 row configuration

-- Ordinary Car, Reserved Seat, arranged in 3+2 row configuration
+- Reserved Seat (Ordinary Car), arranged in 3+2 row configuration

-- Ordinary Car, Non-reserved Seat, does not require seat selection
+- Non-reserved Seat (Ordinary Car), does not require seat selection

-Don't forget to provide the contact details of the person responsible for booking.
-We will send by email the ticket confirmation and the electronic ticket with the QR code to pick up the physical tickets at the station.
+Please provide the passenger information and the contact details of the person responsible for booking.
+We will send by email the booking confirmation and the electronic ticket with the QR code to pick up the physical tickets at the station.

 Complete your payment